organizedanvrchy/SU-CIS-CSE/CIS663 - Biometrics/Week - 7/README.md

 - When false positives are more costly, the decision threshold is set higher.
 - When false negatives are more costly, the decision threshold is set lower.
 - The optimal operating point minimizes DCF, considering the trade-off between error types.

-## Conclusion
-ROC and DET curves are essential tools for evaluating classifier performance.
-While ROC curves provide an overall assessment, DET curves offer detailed insight into error tradeoffs.
-AUC helps summarize ROC performance but has limitations in real-world decision-making.
-Decision Cost Functions allow classifiers to be optimized for specific use cases based on error costs.